Year-End Bookkeeping for Taxidermy Shops: Keeping It Simple

 1. Know Your Numbers

 You don’t need a fancy system; you just need to show where the money came from and where it went.
-Most shops deal with:
+For most shops, this boils down to:

 2. The Pre-December 31st Checklist